Part of a series connecting insight from Jordan Peterson’s books and lectures to motherhood/femininity.

-I have two kids, 2.5 and 9 months; the are exhausting, frustrating, and life-destabilizing.
+I have two kids, 2.5 and 9 months; they are exhausting, frustrating, and life-destabilizing.
 They are rarely fun.
-Sure, smiles are great, hugs are lovely, but its HARD and not obviously a good choice in life.
+Sure, smiles are great, hugs are lovely, but it’s HARD and not obviously a good choice in life.
 This is where people feel compelled to say, ‘I wouldn’t change it for the world!’
-But you know, of course I would reconsider!
-Its exhausting!
-It banal!…What it is, is that it is.
+But you know, of course, I would reconsider!
+It’s exhausting!
+It is banal!
+What it is, is that it is.
 And they are mine.
-Hopefully they will turn out okay.”
+Hopefully, they will turn out okay.

 The Burden of Ease

-Now, don’t get me wrong, I don’t want to go back to the Dark Ages.
+Don’t get me wrong, I don’t want to go back to the Dark Ages.
 No one appreciates Novocaine more than I do.
 I don’t think it was good to send 15-year-olds off to war and I doubt most Dark Age mothers were model parents.
-But I do think the pendulum has swung too far the other way.
+But the pendulum has swung too far the other way.
 Rather than raising hardened toothache-ready children, we are raising children unequipped for the intrinsic difficulties of life.
-Evidence suggests that incoming college students today experience greater levels of stress and psychopathology than at any time in the nation’s history.
-They might not have to fight in the Crusades but they do need to succeed in life, develop relationships, and confront threatening ideas and people.
-Our children encounter trials our ancestors never faced – such as attempting to maintain integrity and virtue in the face of Twitter and internet porn.
+Evidence suggests that incoming college students today experience greater levels of stress and psychopathology than at any time in the nation’s history (check out the work of Jonathan Haidt for more on the increasing fragility of young people).